Charles Bradley (singer)

-Charles Edward Bradley (November 5, 1948 – September 23, 2017) was an American singer.
+Charles Edward Bradley (November 5, 1948 – September 23, 2017) was an American funk and soul singer.
 After years of obscurity and a part-time music career, Bradley came to prominence in his early 50s.
-His performances and recording style were consistent with the revivalist approach of his main label Daptone Records, celebrating the feel of funk and soul music from the 1960s and 1970s.
+His performances and recording style were consistent with the revivalist approach of his main label Daptone Records, celebrating the feel of funk and soul from the 1960s and 1970s.
 One review said he "echoes the evocative delivery of Otis Redding".

-Called "The Screaming Eagle of Soul", Bradley was the subject of the documentary Soul of America which premiered at South by Southwest in 2012.
+Called "The Screaming Eagle of Soul," Bradley was the subject of the documentary Soul of America which premiered at South by Southwest in 2012.
+He died of stomach cancer on September 23, 2017.

 Early life

 Abandoned by his mother at eight months of age, Bradley was raised by his maternal grandmother in Gainesville, Florida.
 At age eight, his mother returned, and took him to live with her in Brooklyn, New York.

 In 1962, his sister took him to the Apollo Theater to see James Brown perform.
 Bradley was so inspired by the performance that he began to practice mimicking Brown's style of singing and stage mannerisms at home.

 When he was fourteen, Bradley ran away from home to escape poor living conditions—his bedroom was in a basement with a sand floor—and lived on the streets during the day and slept nights in subway cars for two years.
 Later, he enlisted in Job Corps which eventually led him to Bar Harbor, Maine to train as a chef.
 A co-worker told him he looked like James Brown and asked if he could sing; he was at first shy but then admitted that he could.
 He overcame his stage fright (when a crew member pushed him through the curtains onto the stage) and performed five or six times with a band.
 His bandmates were later drafted into the Vietnam War, and the act never re-formed.

 Bradley worked in Maine as a cook for ten years, and then decided to head west, hitchhiking across the country.
 He lived in upstate New York, Seattle, Canada and Alaska before settling in California in 1977.
 There, Bradley worked odd jobs and played small shows for 20 years.
 He earned extra money doing James Brown performances, where he used such stage names as the Screaming Eagle of Soul, Black Velvet and even James Brown Jr.